Tsaengso/content-ops-starter/content/pages/index.md

         subtitle: 'Flow, optimized'
         text: >
           We streamline the movement of goods, information, and resources so your operations run smoothly from origin to delivery.
-From inventory systems to supplier coordination, we identify the gaps and optimize every step.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark